pkdindustries/soulshack/README.md

 See examples/chatbot.yml for a working config file (uses an anthropic/* model as an example).

-To enable tools (shell scripts or MCP servers), use the unified `--tool` flag:
+To enable tools (shell scripts, MCP servers, or IRC tools), use the unified `--tool` flag:
 ```bash
 # Shell tools
 soulshack --channel '#soulshack' --model ollama/llama3.2 \